 If you choose to let a small argument go, let it go.
-If you can’t let it go and it keeps nagging at you, it might turn into misplaced anger and a bigger fight down the road (figuratively and literally).
+If you can’t let it go and it keeps nagging at you, it might turn into misplaced anger and a bigger fight down the road.
 Talk about it and you might realize that your partner feels the same way.

 Go For A Test Run